 How the UK is progressing

-The CCC tracks the latest emissions data against carbon budgets to assesses if the UK is on course to meet its targets.
-This is reported annually to Parliament.
+The CCC tracks the latest emissions data against carbon budgets to assess whether the UK and the devolved administrations are on course to meet emissions reduction targets.
+This progress is reported annually to the UK and devolved Parliaments.

 Carbon budgets: how we monitor emissions targets